macmanes-lab/OpenScience/reviewers_guide.md

-Transcriptome Assembly: A reviewers quide
+Transcriptome Assembly: A reviewers guide
 --

 ---